 Vaginal cancer, like other cancers that affect the sex organs, can be difficult to discuss.
 People with many different types of cancer, such as vaginal, cervical, testicular, penile, and vulvar cancers, can experience feelings of embarrassment when discussing these “sensitive” areas of their bodies.
 However, this should never stop you from requesting and receiving the emotional support you deserve, and your treatment team will never be embarrassed by discussing these issues with you.
 Your team can help you feel comfortable talking about this with others as well.

-Because vaginal cancer is associated with HPV, patients may feel that they will not receive as much support or help from people around them because they believe that others may think that their behavior caused the disease.
+Because vaginal cancer is associated with human papillomavirus (HPV), patients may feel that they will not receive as much support or help from people around them because they believe that others may think that their behavior caused the disease.
 Although many vaginal cancers are caused by HPV, it is important to remember that most genital HPV infections will not cause cancer.
 Vaginal cancer can affect anyone.

 Coping with the costs of cancer care